 Stage 2: Introductory phase (to mid-point review) – A focus on learning: You will have a small caseload which will gradually increase.
 At this point emphasis is on learning the processes of assessment, planning, intervention and review, and the art of creating relationships and direct work with children.
 You will also be developing empathic and authoritative relationships with parents, carers and wider family; developing a clear understanding and ability to analyse risk and implement interventions to reduce risk; liaising with a range of professionals, critically reflecting on and analysing information; learning to write assessments and reports; and being a positive advocate for the profession within families and in professional contexts.

-Stage 3: From the mid-point review, the caseload should rise to a maximum of 10 and the student should work increasingly autonomously, developing organisational and decision-making skills.
+Stage 3: From the mid-point review, the caseload should rise to a maximum of 10 and you will work more autonomously, developing organisational and decision-making skills.

-Stage 4: Towards the end of the placement, (weeks 18-20) there should be a reduction in workload and no new allocations, allowing the student to consolidate their learning, and complete their portfolio.
+Stage 4: Towards the end of the placement, (weeks 18-20) there should be a reduction in workload and no new allocations, allowing you to consolidate your learning, and complete your portfolio.